Bespoke Tailoring. Timeless Style.

 The Bespoke Process

-Commissioning a custom velvet dinner jacket at Bespoke By CB begins with a consultation where Christian Boehm guides you through fabric selection, color choice, and design details.
+Commissioning a custom velvet dinner jacket at Bespoke CB begins with a consultation where Christian Boehm guides you through fabric selection, color choice, and design details.
 You will choose between shawl collar and peak lapel styles, select the button configuration, and decide on lining, pocket style, and other finishing touches.

 The process takes 8 to 12 weeks from consultation to final delivery, with three fittings along the way to ensure the fit is perfect.
 To schedule a consultation at our Brickell showroom or arrange an in-home appointment, visit bespokecb.com or call (954) 498-8206.